techunderfive/techunderfive/_posts/category/blockchain/2025-08-14-Centralized-vs-Decentralized-Exchanges.md

 - Steeper learning curve, complex UI – DEX interfaces often assume some knowledge of wallets, blockchain transactions, and token standards, which can be overwhelming for beginners.
 - No customer support if you make a mistake – If you send funds to the wrong address or interact with the wrong contract, there’s no centralized help desk to reverse the transaction.
 - Gas fees (also known as transaction fees) can spike during network congestion – On blockchains like Ethereum, busy periods can cause fees to soar, making small trades uneconomical.
-- Smart contract bugs can cause fund loss – Since trades are governed by blockchain code, vulnerabilities in the smart contracts can be exploited by attackers, leading to loss of funds if the code isn’t well-audited.
+- **[Smart contract](/blockchain/2025/07/12/smart-contract-explained.html)** bugs can cause fund loss – Since trades are governed by blockchain code, vulnerabilities in the **[smart contracts](/blockchain/2025/07/12/smart-contract-explained.html)** can be exploited by attackers, leading to loss of funds if the code isn't well-audited.

 ---